brrianalexis/readme-display/README.md

 A Next.js app that generates SVG images to display:

-- Your latest (or current) last.fm scrobbled track
+- Your latest (or current) Last.fm scrobbled track
-- Your top 5 last.fm artists for the last 7 days
+- Your top 5 Last.fm artists for the last 7 days
-- Your last 3 letterboxd diary entries
+- Your last 3 Letterboxd diary entries

 ## Why?